 |In October we produce cider and apple juice.
-December brings our Christmas Lights competition and a workshop to produce 70 wreaths from our garden foliage to raise money for charity.
-We round the year off with the Tosca ceremonies at the New Year Celebrations where awards are given for dramatic accidents and achievements during the year to just about every house|
+December brings our Christmas Lights competition and workshops to produce charity wreaths from our garden foliage.
+We round the year off with the New Year Celebrations and "Auld Lang Syne" in the street|

-Within the wider community beyond our immediate hamlet we sing traditional Cornish songs and sea shanties with The Cadgwith Singers in local pubs and just about every kind of event from boat launches to fishing festivals, birthday parties and weddings
+In the wider community beyond our immediate hamlet we sing traditional Cornish songs and sea shanties with The Cadgwith Singers in local pubs and just about every kind of event from boat launches to fishing festivals, birthday parties and weddings

 Gary trains and races gigs with the local Coverack club at every opportunity and volunteers with the Coastwatch organisation at local Nare point to keep a watchful eye on all the sailing schools off The Roseland and Falmouth bay Sandy takes to the boards with the Gweek Players and Gulls Theatre group in Mullion.
 She sings with Mullion's St.Mellanus singers performing everything from to Steiners Crucifiction to Singalong The Sound of Music In 2017 we had an amazing experience performing with Wild Works in Wolf's child in Trellowarren woods